data-88e/fa25/policies.md

 ## Academic Honesty

 You must write your answers in your own words, and you must not plagiarize your completed work.
+Do not copy paste generative AI in for written answers.

 Make a serious attempt at every assignment yourself.
 If you get stuck, read the supporting code and lab discussion.
 After that, go ahead and discuss any remaining doubts with others, especially the course staff.
 That way you will get the most out of the course content.